adesutherland/CREXX/crexxsaa/crexxjson.md

 - `shvnext`: Pointer to the next `SHVBLOCK`.
 - `shvname`: Null-terminated string representing the variable name.
 - `shvvalue`: Null-terminated string representing the variable value.
 This field is used for backward compatibility.
-- `shvobject`: Pointer to an array of `SHVOBJECT` structures representing nested objects or collections.
+- `shvobject`: Pointer to an array of `OBJBLOCK` structures representing nested objects or collections.
 Only one of `shvvalue` or `shvobject` should be used.
 - `shvcode`: Function code.
 - `shvret`: Return code.